albertonoys/aurora-ferris-zmk/readme.md

 - Uses the `keymap` tool to parse each keymap file and generate YAML and SVG files
 - Outputs the SVG files in the `keymap-drawer` directory

+### docker-build.sh

+This script automates the process of building ZMK firmware using Docker:

+- Creates a Docker volume and container for ZMK builds
+- Builds firmware for both left and right halves.
+- Copies the built firmware files to the host machine
+- Manages the Docker container lifecycle (creation, starting, stopping)

 ### flash_firmware.sh

 This script automates the process of flashing firmware to both halves of a split keyboard.
 It performs the following tasks: